zachchan105/tmewc/typescript/api-reference/README.md

 ▸ **validateBitcoinSpvProof**(`transactionHash`, `requiredConfirmations`, `previousDifficulty`, `currentDifficulty`, `bitcoinClient`): `Promise`\<`void`\>

-Proves that a transaction with the given hash is included in the Bitcoin blockchain by validating the transaction's inclusion in the Merkle tree and verifying that the block containing the transaction has enough confirmations.
+Proves that a transaction with the given hash is included in the Meowcoin blockchain by validating the transaction's inclusion in the Merkle tree and verifying that the block containing the transaction has enough confirmations.